|

 LUDWIG:

-German name derived from older Hludwig, meaning "famous
+Variant form of German Hludwig, meaning "famous

 warrior."